minsOne/MOJailBrokenDector/README.md

 ### How to use it

+	// using do-try-catch
 	do {
 		try MOJailBrokenDector.isBroken()
 	} catch JailBrokenError.Detected(let fileName) {
 		print("Device is broken : \(fileName)")
 	} catch {
 		print("Error : \(error)")
+	}

+	// using guard
+	guard let isBroken: Bool? = try?
+MOJailBrokenDector.isBroken() where isBroken != nil else {
+	    print("Device is broken")
+	    return;
 	}

 ### But..